Chengdu: Chengdu Metro

 The Chengdu Metro officially opened on 1 October 2010.
 Line 1 runs from Shengxian Lake to Guangdu (south-north).
 Line 2 opened in September 2012.
 Line 3 opened in July 2016.
 Line 4 opened in December 2015.
 Line 10 connects to city center and Shuangliu International Airport.
 Future plans call for more than thirty lines.
-As of the end of June 2024, Chengdu has 558 km of metro lines in operation.
+As of the end of December 2025, Chengdu has 718 km of 18 metro lines in operation.

 Tram

-This is an old style traditional tram in Anren ancient town which tourists use to tour the town on September 29, 2018 in Chengdu.
+Tourists use this traditional tram in Anren ancient town to tour the town on September 29, 2018, in Chengdu.